 - Seasonings and Spices: These veggie burgers are bursting with flavour from garlic, smoked paprika and cumin

-- Quinoa: This helps to bulk out the burgers and makes them really filling
+- Quinoa: This helps to bulk out the burgers and makes them really filling.
+Use any leftover in this sweet potato & quinoa salad

 - Egg: The amount of eggs you need (either one of two) depends on how big your cauliflower is so add one and see if your mixture is coming together easily

-- Panko: If you prefer you could use regular breadcrumbs but panko is what I always have on hand
+- Panko: If you prefer you could use regular breadcrumbs but panko is what I always have on hand.
+It's also delicious used to coat this breaded fish

 - Cheese: I went with cheddar but any hard cheese of your choice will work